top of page

 Q: Why do you have so many animals from out of state/country?

-A: In Massachusetts, we are lucky that we do not have a significant stray dog population and our stray cat population is incredibly small compared to most.
+A: In Massachusetts, we are lucky that we do not have a significant stray dog population and our stray cat population is incredibly small compared to some other regions.
 This gives us the ability to help save animals from more at-risk places.
-Our rescue partners raise the funds to transport them to us to find their "furever" homes and all animals are examined by a veterinarian before leaving our them and after arriving to us.
+Our rescue partners raise the funds to transport them to us to find their "furever" homes and all animals are examined by a veterinarian before leaving on their trip and then again after arriving to our shelter.
 We still receive local animals through both animal control and private surrenders.

 bottom of page